-It seems hard to imagine now, but it used to be completely legal to buy and sell black people as slaves, bought and sold across routes around the Atlantic Ocean.
+The slave trade refers to a period in history when it used to be completely legal to buy and sell black people as slaves, bought and sold across routes around the Atlantic Ocean.

 Since about 1500, there was a lot of money to be made buying and selling people as slaves.

 Slave ships from Britain left ports like London, Liverpool and Bristol for West Africa, carrying goods such as cloth and guns to be traded.

 These goods were traded for men, women and children who had been kidnapped then sold to slave traders or bought from African chiefs.